-Every important information is on the broken pieces.
-It is very important for the fracture analysis that the fracture surface should be kept from any additional mechanical damages to remain information.
+All important information is on the broken pieces.
+It is very important for the fracture analysis that the fracture surface be kept from any additional mechanical damages to retain information.
 Additional damage such as chipping by friction can erase the information easily.
 In this case, a sheet was separated already, so two pieces were separately kept.
 (1) Make crack maps Mapping the crack running feature is important to make the analysis easily.
-It is important to note that you don't play zig-saw puzzling of broken pieces, because the puzzling makes secondary damages.
-Rough sketch of the crack forking is enough.
-Also, distance between crack end crossing an edge and the nearest corner is important information for the identifying contact point on edges in processes.
-In the case, crack map of three broken pieces were obtained as shown in Fig. 8.
-One of two crack ends on each broken sheet are located at same position (arrow mark).
-This information indicates that probability of existing origin at this point is high.
-If a machine creates damage, its location is precisely same due to its high repeatability to compare with manual.
-(3) Identify crack propagation direction The crack propagation direction is identified with observation of the Wallner lines or Hackle marks to look for a location of origin of the breakage.
-Not only the crack propagation direction, but also type of the applied stress can be identified from the results of this observation.
-In the case, wallner lines which is almost perpendicular to the surface are seen in the middle of fracture surface as shown in Fig. 9.
-These Wallner lines indicate two things, (1) that the thermal stress possibly contributed to propagation of this crack and (2) crack runs right to left.
+It is important to note that you don't play jig-saw puzzling of broken pieces, because the puzzling causes secondary damages.
+A rough sketch of the crack forking is enough.
+Also, the distance between the crack end crossing an edge and the nearest corner is important information for identifying the contact point on the edges in the processes.
+In this case, the crack map of three broken pieces was obtained as shown in Fig. 8.
+One of two cracks ending on each broken sheet were located at the same position (arrow mark).
+This information indicates that the probability of existing origin at this point is high.
+If a machine creates damage, its location is precisely the same due to its high repeatability compared to a manual process.
+(3) Identify crack propagation direction The crack propagation direction is identified with observation of the Wallner lines or hackle marks to look for a location of origin of the breakage.
+Not only the crack propagation direction, but also the type of applied stress can be identified from the results of this observation.
+In this case, Wallner lines which are almost perpendicular to the surface are seen in the middle of the fracture surface as shown in Fig. 9.
+These Wallner lines indicate two things, (1) that the thermal stress possibly contributed to propagation of this crack and (2) the crack runs right to left.

 Fig. 9 Wallner lines on fracture surface Thermal stress is one stress that can generate this shape of Wallner lines.
-Crack run right to left.
-(4) Identify origin Following opposite direction of crack propagation, origin should be there.
+The crack runs right to left.
+(4) Identify origin By following the opposite direction of crack propagation, the origin should be found.
 The way to identify the origin is three: - 1.
-Find defect at the center of mirror region, which surrounded with mist hackle mark. - 2.
-Find defect at the center of hackle marks running radial. - 3.
-Find defect at center of semicircle Wallner lines Figure 10 shows around origin.
-Origin can be identified at the apex of round edge (arrow mark) by (1) center of radial Hackle marks and (2) center of semi circular Wallner lines.
-This point was same as the point that mapping result indicated a potential location of origin.
+Find the defect at the center of the mirror region, which is surrounded by a mist hackle mark - 2.
+Find the defect at the center of hackle marks running radial - 3.
+Find the defect at the center of semicircle Wallner lines Fig. 10 shows around the origin.
+Origin can be identified at the apex of round edge (arrow mark) by (1) center of radial hackle marks and (2) center of semi circular Wallner lines.
+This point was the same as the point that the mapping result indicated was a potential location of origin.